 A unique take on the traditional duplex Plan 935-3

-If you love the look of Craftsman homes, you are definitely not alone - this style continues to be one of the most popular overall - much like these Craftsman designs seen in this article from Builder Online (Builder Online is owned by Hanley Wood, the parent company of Houseplans.com).
+If you love the look of Craftsman homes, you are definitely not alone - this style continues to be one of the most popular overall - much like these Craftsman designs seen in this article from Builder Online (Builder Online is owned by Zonda, the parent company of Houseplans.com).
 Perhaps bungalow house plans and Craftsman designs work well as duplexes because they have such homey, familiar curb appeal that distracts the eye from multiple entrances.
 Plan 935-3 (pictured above) features 4,081 sq ft of total space as well as three bedrooms in each, and as two and a half baths.
 There are two separate entrances - that in true Craftsman style - are a little secluded but not too difficult to find.

 There are also separate garages for each unit as well as patio space that can be utilized for all kinds of outdoor activities.
 There’s nothing cookie-cutter about this house plan, so if you’re up for something a little different, this might just be the ideal duplex for you.
 See the floor plans below.